mnot/I-D/rfc5988bis/draft.md

 the behaviours and properties of the target resource (e.g., allowable HTTP methods, request and response media types that must be supported).

-Applications that wish to refer to a registered relation type with a URI {{RFC3986}} MAY do so by prepending an application-specific base URI to its name.
-Note that the resulting strings will not be considered equivalent to the registered relation types by other processors, and SHOULD NOT be serialised unless the link application specifically allows them.
+Historically, applications have sometimes referred to registered relation types with a URI
+{{RFC3986}} (e.g., {{atom}}) by prefixing their names with an application-defined base URI.
+This practice is NOT RECOMMENDED, because the resulting strings will not be considered equivalent to the registered relation types by other processors.
+Applications that do use such URIs internally MUST NOT use them in link serialisations that do not explicitly accommodate them.

 ### Registering Link Relation Types {#procedure}